Skip to main content

 Note:

-Before guide started, we should install at least three kubernetes clusters, one is for Karmada control plane, the other two for member clusters.
-For convenience, we use hack/local-up-karmada.sh script to quickly prepare the above clusters.
+Before following this guide, you should have created at least three kubernetes clusters, one will be used to host Karmada control plane, and the rest will be member clusters.
+For convenience, we use hack/local-up-karmada.sh script to quickly prepare the clusters mentioned.

-After the above command executed, you will see Karmada control plane installed with multi member clusters.
+Once the script is executed, you will see Karmada control plane installed with multi member clusters.

 Tutorial

-First prepare a Deployment named foo, you can create a new file deployment.yaml and content with the following:
+First, create a Deployment named foo, filling a new file deployment.yaml with the following content:

 deployment.yaml